james2doyle/ohdoylerules.com/content/snippets/bash-select-example.md

-/*
+---
-Title: Bash select example
+Title: "Bash select example"
-Description: An example of how to use the select command in bash to pass arguments to functions
+Description: "An example of how to use the select command in bash to pass arguments to functions"
-Date: 2014-04-07
+Date: "2014-04-07"
-Category: Snippets,Web
+Category: "Snippets"
-Template: post
+Template: "post"
-Keywords: select, bash, command, line, cli, terminal, function, arguments */
+Keywords: ["select", "bash", "command", "line", "cli", "terminal", "function", "arguments"]
+---

 I recently bought 2 [raspberry pi computers](http://raspberrypi.org).
 One is for home, and one is for the office.